 string into a QR Code image.
 To create a QR Code image, follow the steps below:

 QREncoder object.
-Set the three optional parameters.
+Set the four optional parameters.
 This object is reusable.
 If you want to create many QR Codes, just reuse this object.
 There is no initialization or dispose requirement.
-The three optional parameters will keep their value from the last run.
+The four optional parameters will keep their value from the last run.